 Demand for Janitorial Services and other industries involved with the prevention of infection will boom as state and local economies open and try to stem fears by a wary public.

-Industries related to medical instrument and supply manufacturing, medical services, software, medical supplies, and, especially, labor in the healthcare field will see a rise in demand.
+Industries related to medical instrument and supply manufacturing with increase.
+That includes medical services, software, medical supplies, and, especially, labor in the healthcare field will see a rise in demand.
 In addition, many medical providers can expect to see a surge of caseloads by patients who opted to put off discretionary procedures until after the pandemic peaked.

 Business advisory services